jh34ghu43gu/TF2-Weapon-Icons/README.md

 Action directory contains all infinitely reusable action items (besides the winter noisemaker).

 Taunts directory contains all the taunt icons also sorted by class.

+Cropped folder contains the same directories but all images are cropped as small as possible while still being a box.